r-surrected/division-database/README.md

 ## Overview

-The Division Database is a public, snapshot-driven database with a static web viewer that tracks division and OTA roster changes over time for City-17 HL2RP Roblox groups.
+The Division Database is a database that uses snapshots (API gets lists of everyone in divisions, gets their names and other info) to track changes over time.
+It tracks the changes in City-17 HL2RP's Roblox groups using an offline python script, the frontend is purely a data viewer.

-It exists to preserve how group membership changes over time without requiring anyone to manually track joins, transfers, promotions, or discharges.
+It's main goal is to be an automated system that tracks all of these changes for convienience.
+It's easy to look up someone's name and see a history of where they've been or what happened to them.

+The Division Dashboard refers to the data viewer itself but the database is the backend and the entire project.

 ---

 ## Why I made this

 I’ve been part of the City-17 community on and off since 2020, and division history has always been difficult to keep up with.
-You constantly hear things like:
+In these communities, you'll constantly hear things like:

 - “They joined JURY”
 - “They transferred to RAZOR”
 - “They got promoted”
 - “They discharged”

-Once enough time passes, reconstructing what actually happened becomes guesswork.
-This project exists to make that history concrete and accessible.
+Even while I was still in divisions, it was still hard to track who did what.
+Now that there are so many more people in divisions, this is needed exponentially more.

 ---